chemerisuk/better-dom/README.md

 --------
 Everybody who manipulated DOM via vanilla javascript knows that it is an awful API.
 Current specification has bugs, browser behavior incosistences etc. The library tries to fix that: it introduces it's own more friednly types for document nodes with developer-fiendly APIs.

-Important to note that it doesn't cover everything, for instance there are no methods for working with AJAX.
+Important to note that it covers only DOM so, for instance, there are no methods for working with AJAX.

 Installation
 ------------
-Use [bower](http://bower.io/) to download this extension with all required dependencies:
+Use [bower](http://bower.io/) to download the library:

     bower install better-dom